Emergency medical services in Hong Kong

 Ambulance Services in Hong Kong are provided by the Hong Kong Fire Services, in co-operation with two other voluntary organisations, the Auxiliary Medical Service and the Hong Kong St. John Ambulance.
+The Government Flying Service provides air ambulance service, while the Civil Aid Service provides emergency services in search and rescue when the casualty is located in rural areas.